3 Silent Confidence Killers (and How to Fix Them)

 1. Constantly Comparing Yourself to Everyone Else

-Social media has made it easier than ever to compare ourselves to people who seem more attractive, successful, fashionable, or happy.
-We scroll through carefully curated photos and start comparing our real lives to someone else’s highlight reel.
+Social media has made it easier than ever to compare ourselves to people who seem more attractive, successful, fashionable, or happier.

-Before long, we begin thinking:
+Before long, we start thinking:

 - Why doesn’t my skin look like that?